MatthiasKi/pyremto/examples/JobScheduling/GeneralJobScheduling/README.md

 # General Job Scheduling Example

-The pyremto package can be used for scheduling jobs between different servers / computers.
+The pyremto package can be used for scheduling jobs between different servers / computers (find more infos [here](https://www.pyremto.com/job-scheduling)).
 There are several use cases for this:

 - Distributed Hyperparameter Search (there is another example for this)
 - Performing large computations, which can be packaged into sub-packages executed on different servers